Yuheng-Li/sceneGAN/data/ade20k/readme.md

 But it does not have instance annotation and images are in small resolution.
 So I convert ADE(3184) into 150 classes. <br />
 See get_full_data.py for details. <br />

+In order to get same files folder for our 150 classes one, please run get_files150.py.
+And files150 folder is a placehoder <br />